Psalm 12 (NIV)

 CONSIDER THIS

 Interestingly, the psalm does not end on this note of triumph.
-Instead, when the psalmist opens his eyes he still sees that the wicked “freely strut about when what is vile is honored” (vs. 8).
-The psalm ends by reminding us that despite the final assurance we have, we still live in the daily tension that “we do not yet see all things submitted to him” (Heb.
+Instead, when the psalmist opens his eyes, he still sees that the wicked “freely strut about when what is vile is honored” (v.
+8).
+The psalm ends by reminding us that despite the final assurance we have, we still live in the daily tension whereby “we do not see everything subject to him” (Heb.
 2:8).
-We must live our lives in what is called the “already-not yet” tension.
-The kingdom has ‘already’ broken into the present evil world.
+We must live our lives in what is called the already-not-yet tension.
+The kingdom has already broken into the present evil world.
 The final verdict on the wicked has already been announced.
-In the meantime, the kingdom of God is ‘not yet’ finally consummated.
+In the meantime, the kingdom of God is not yet finally consummated.
 We eagerly await that final day when he will set things right and what we now know only by faith, we will then possess by sight.